Localitos/pluto/.changeset/gentle-deers-bow.md

 "@localyze-pluto/theme": minor
 ---

-Update: styled-components to ^6, @xstyled/styled-components to ^4, add stylis as recommended by styled-components, change components to adapt to udpdates
+Update: styled-components to ^6, @xstyled/styled-components to ^4, add stylis as recommended by styled-components, change components to adapt to the updates